 Instead of slurping, the correct way to eat soup is to sip it from the side of your spoon like a drink.
 If you’re worried it’s too hot, a small sip should let you know if you need to wait for it to cool down before enjoying your dish.
 If you’re in a formal setting you should never blow on your soup or stir it to cool it.
-Proper soup protocol is to fill your spoon ¾ of the way and lightly hold it above the soup so it cools before you bring it to your mouth.
+Proper soup protocol is to lightly hold the spoonful of soup above your bowl so it cools before you bring it to your mouth.

-When you’re learning how to eat soup properly and avoid getting messy, you might wonder if you’re supposed to eat soup or drink it.
-The answer is really that it depends on how the soup is served as well as what kind of soup it is.
-If you’re served soup in a cup, such as at a lunch event, you can drink the remaining broth after you’ve eaten everything else first.
-This helps prevent spills because you don’t have to risk a chunk of meat, noodles, or veggies spilling on you unexpectedly.
+When you're learning how to eat soup properly and avoid getting messy, you might wonder if you’re supposed to eat soup or drink it.
+While this varies by culture, American etiquette depends on how the soup is served as well as what kind of soup it is.
+If you’re served soup in a cup, such as at a lunch event, you can drink the remaining broth after you've eaten everything else first.
+This helps prevent spills because you don't have to risk a chunk of meat, noodles, or veggies spilling on you unexpectedly.

 Most people learn how to eat soup by scooping it toward their body.
 However, when you spoon it up in the opposite direction, any soup that falls off of the spoon will make its way back to the bowl instead of elsewhere.
 As you spoon your soup away from your body, you should also gently wipe the bottom of your spoon on the top edge of your bowl.
 This will take any extra soup off the bottom of your spoon so the drips don’t end up in your lap.
 No mess, no fuss.

-For us everyday folks, dipping bread into soup isn’t a big deal.
-However, you may have noticed that it can be pretty messy and increase your chances of spilling or dripping soup on yourself.
+Yes, we see you dipping bread into soup.
+And a home, we’re right there with you.
+However, it admittedly can be messy and increase the chances of spilling or dripping soup on yourself.
 The correct way to eat soup at formal gatherings dictates that you should never dip your bread into your soup.
 Proper soup etiquette for bread is to sip your soup from your spoon, place your spoon on your plate, and then use the same hand you use for your spoon to pick up your bread and take a bite.